theupdateframework/tuf-on-ci/docs/REPOSITORY-MAINTENANCE.md

 The custom token needs the following repository permissions:
 * `Contents: write` to create online signing commits, and to create targets metadata change commits in signing event
+* `Issues: write` to create issues on workflow failures
-* `Issues: write` to create comments in signing events
+* `Pull requests: write` to create and modify signing event pull requests
 * `Actions: write` to dispatch other workflows when needed

 To use a custom token, define a _repository secret_ `TUF_ON_CI_TOKEN` with a fine grained token as the secrets value.
 No workflow changes are needed.
-Note that all automated comments in signing event issues will be seemingly made by the account that created the custom
+Note that all automated comments in signing event pull requests will be seemingly made by the account that created the custom
 token: Creating the token on a "bot" account is sensible for this reason.